chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 	Number of Button Combinations = (6 choose 1) + (6 choose 2) + ... + (6 choose 6)
 	Number of Button Combinations = 6 + 15 + 20 + 15 + 6 + 1 = 63

-	9 * 63 = 567 total single-directional moves
+	9 * 63 = 567 total button combinations with direction

+	Total Single-Direction moves = 567 + 9 = 576

-So this means there are 567 different ways to input one direction (1-9) with any combination of the 6 buttons (P, P+K, P+K+S, ... , P+K+S+H+D+T).
+So this means there are 576 different ways to input one direction (1-9) with any combination of the 6 buttons (P, P+K, P+K+S, ... , P+K+S+H+D+T).

 But, for actual application's sake, let's ignore the number of combinations that include the